pohly/syncevolution/README.rst

                 calendar addressbook

-When creating these target configs, the command line tool tries to verify that the sources really work and (in the case of --template webdav) will enable only sources which really work.
+When creating these target configs, the command line tool tries to verify that the datastores really work and (in the case of --template webdav) will enable only datastores which really work.
 This involves contacting the WebDAV server.

 Finally, here is how the ``@webdav`` context needs to be configured so that SyncML clients or servers can be added to it::

-   # configure sources
+   # configure datastores
    syncevolution --configure \
                 databaseUser=123456 \
                 "databasePassword=!@#ABcd1234" \